TESL Cert., BA, MA

 Birch Building, room BR358

-TESL Certificate, Professional Standard Three (Permanent), TESL Canada Federation, Calgary, 2015.
+TESL Certificate, Professional Standard Three Permanent, TESL Canada Federation, 2015.

 MA, Applied Linguistics, University of Newcastle, 2013.

-Matthew Michaud (MA, Newcastle, 2013) is an instructor in the English for Academic Purposes (EAP) department.
-His main research interests include communicative competencies, corrective feedback in academic writing, intercultural communication and indigenous studies.
+Matthew Michaud (MA, University of Newcastle, 2013) is an instructor and researcher in both the English for Academic Purposes (EAP) department and the School of Communication.
+Michaud taught in Japan for eight years until a return back to Canada in 2016.
+His main research interests include communicative competencies, corrective feedback in academic writing, intercultural communication and Indigenous studies.

-I truly enjoy teaching speaking classes as it is gratifying to see student improvement week by week.
+Also, I relish opportunities to teach creative writing, Pecha Kucha presentations and student success strategies.
 I also like teaching reading classes, as I can introduce interesting topics to students.
 Such topics may include Indigenous literature, Canadian history, Japanese culture and environmental sustainability.